accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 __Levels of architecture design__

 Software design is complex.
-To manage the complexity, we break it into different __levels and views__.
+To manage the complexity, I break it into different __levels and views__.
 Typical levels are: architecture level, component level, and class level.
 The abstraction level goes from high to low, scope from big to small, and uncertainty from fuzzy to clear.
 Each level yet has its own methodologies.
 Levels also map to first-and-next steps, which in practice can be simplified or mixed, to lean more to the real world bottleneck.

   * __Architecture level__ focuses on components and their __interconnections__.
 Interconnections are abstracted by ports and connectors.
 A component or connector can hide great complexity and to delay technical decision to lower levels.
 A component can be a metadata server, a storage pool, or with distributed caching.
 A connector can be a queue with throttling QoS, REST services, or an event-driven CQRS.
 System __scope__ is examined, e.g. input and output flows, how to interact with end users, and the up/down stream systems.
 The infrastructure and technology stack to build atop can be investigated and determined. __Non-functional requirements__, user __scenarios__, and system scenarios are captured and addressed in this level.
 The typical analysis method is __[4+1 View](https://zhuanlan.zhihu.com/p/112531852)__.
 When talking about __software architecture__, more are referring on this level.
 It is also what this article to cover.